Timothy Tillman

-Timothy Justin Tillman (born January 4, 1999) is a professional soccer player who plays as a midfielder for Major League Soccer club Los Angeles FC.
+Timothy "Timmy" Justin Tillman (born January 4, 1999) is a professional soccer player who plays as a midfielder for Major League Soccer club Los Angeles FC.
 Born in Germany, he represents the United States national team.

 Club career

 Youth career

 Tillman began his youth career with ASV Zirndorf, before moving to 1.
 SC Feucht in 2007.
 After two seasons, he joined the youth team of Greuther Fürth in 2009.
 In 2015, he moved from Fürth to the youth academy of Bundesliga club Bayern Munich for a fee of €500,000.
 Upon his departure, Fürth president Helmut Hack said, "Timothy Tillman is the biggest talent we have had for 30 years.
 His departure is a catastrophe for our club."

 In 2017, he won the 2016–17 A-Junioren Bundesliga Süd/Südwest with Bayern's under-19 team, scoring five goals during the season.
 The team went on to advance to the final of the A-Junioren Bundesliga championship round, with Tillman scoring in the semi-final second leg against Schalke 04, before losing to Borussia Dortmund 8–7 on penalties.